-Layer 1: layer 1 is responsible for extracting the most prevailing and robust features from the raw input image.
+and robust features from the raw input image.

-Layer 2: layer 2 extracts most discriminative patterns for each class from the pool of patterns learned in the first layer.

-Layer 3: layer 3 maximizes the representational capacity of features by establishing the global set of discriminative patterns, and then it encodes both the pattern frequency and pattern type information obtained from the second layer giving rise to the final feature.
-In this way, the DLBP by examining the frequency of occurrence of rotation invariant LBP patterns retain and most as often as possible occurring pattern structures, and discards rarely occurring patterns.
-In 2010 Guo et al. developed a method completed model of local binary patterns for texture classification one of the variants of LBP that uses both magnitudes of central pixel and sign of the difference between a central pixel and its neighbors as well magnitude [32].
+- It extracts most discriminative patterns for each class from the pool of patterns learned in the first layer. - It maximizes the representational capacity of features by establishing the global set of discriminative patterns, and then it encodes both the pattern frequency and pattern type information obtained from the second layer giving rise to the final feature.
+In this way, the DLBP by examining the frequency of occurrence of rotation invariant LBP patterns retain and most as often as possible pixel and its neighbors as well magnitude [34].